preload-image

 — Gypsum, also called hydrated calcium sulphate (CaSO4 · 2H2O) and anhydrite (CaSO4), also called hydrous calcium sulphate are the major minerals in the sedimentary rocks of rock gypsum and rock anhydrite respectively.

-• flowchart of metallurgy pakistan in Oman
+• glycerine bentonite in Oman

 • Back-To-Top